aws-samples/mask-rcnn-tensorflow/CODEBASE.md

 MLPerf v0.6 requires to evaluate every epoch and stop the training once the target accuracy is reached (box/mask 0.377/0.339).
 We start a background thread overlap the coco eval with the next iteration computation.
 Use the `--async_eval` to enable this feature.

 The coco eval usually takes more than 2 minutes.
 This will be a bottleneck for 24 nodes when each epoch takes less than 2 minutes.
 We adopt the [Nvidia's own implementation](https://github.com/NVIDIA/cocoapi/) of coco eval, which cut the time to less than 10 seconds.

+## Determinism

+Determinism can help to converge to a more stable result across different runs.
+It is also helpful for debugging purposes.
+By setting up op level seed for the TF graph and a generator for other random numbers, we have fully determinism for the forward computation.
+However for backprop, the ROIAlign op's CUDA kernel uses `atomicAdd` which introduces randomness.

 ## Miscellaneous
  - Add gradient clipping to avoid loss going NaN when global batch >= 128